CHCAA-EDUX/introduction-to-scientific-computing/assignments/assignment_01.md

 # Introduction to Scientific Programming: Assignment 1 #

-Assigment 1 tests your understanding of basic python syntax, procedural programming with functions, and use of `numpy` arrays. our answers should consist of the code for solving a problem and a stepwise explanation of how and why you have chosen to implement the solution as you have.
-We suggest that you use a notebook and a heavily commented script,
+Assignment 1 tests your understanding of basic python syntax, procedural programming with functions, and use of `numpy` arrays.
+Your answers should consist of the code for solving the problems and a step-wise explanation of how and why you have chosen to implement the solution as you have.
+We suggest that you use a notebook or a heavily commented script.

 ## 1. Basic Math ##
 __Task__: Write a function `power_of_y()` that takes two integers as input _x_ and _y_, prints and returns the value of x to the power og y